Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Conclusions

 Note that~$d=2$ is the critical dimension.

-Here, we have shown that the one-dimensional stepping stone model has very different dynamics compared to the standard well-mixed-population models used in genetics.
+Here, we have shown that the one-dimensional stepping stone model has very different dynamics compared to the standard well-mixed-population models used in population genetics.
 Most of the differences arise because, in the spatial model, populations segregate into monoallelic domains.
 As a result, genetic drift and selection can only act at the boundaries of the domains, which slows down the dynamics of the model.
 In particular, we found that, in the neutral model without mutation, fixation occurs exponentially fast in a well-mixed population, but the decay of heterozygosity is algebraic in the spatial model.
 Genetic drift in the population as a whole becomes weaker with time, as spatial diffusion causes the effective population size to increase.
-We also found that the standard deviation of the total fraction of one of the alleles~(in the absence of selection and mutation) increases subdiffusively as~$t^{1/4}$.
-Selective sweeps also occur more slowly in the spatial model: for weak selection,~$s\ll D_{g}^{2}/D_{s}$, we found that the time constant of the selective sweep is quadratic in~$s$ in the spatial model, but it is only linear in~$s$ in the well-mixed-population model.
-The effects of mutation do not differ as dramatically in spatial and nonspatial models, but spatial stepping stone model reveals nontrivial spatial correlations and predicts a different value for the local steady state heterozygosity, proportional to~$\sqrt{\mu_{12}+\mu_{21}}$ for small mutation rates, compared to~$\mu_{12}+\mu_{21}$ in the well-mixed-population model.
+For a linear one-dimensional model, we also found that the standard deviation of the total fraction of one of the alleles~(in the absence of selection and mutation) increases subdiffusively as~$t^{1/4}$.
+Selective sweeps also occur more slowly in the spatial model: for weak selection,~$s\ll D_{g}^{2}/D_{s}$, we found that the time constant of the selective sweep is quadratic in~$s$ in the linear spatial model, but it is only linear in~$s$ in the well-mixed-population model.
+The effects of mutation do not differ as dramatically in spatial and nonspatial models, but the stepping stone model reveals nontrivial spatial correlations and predicts a different value for the local steady state heterozygosity, proportional to~$\sqrt{\mu_{12}+\mu_{21}}$ for small mutation rates, compared to~$\mu_{12}+\mu_{21}$ in the well-mixed-population model.
+The evolutionary dynamics of spatial models also depends on the geometry of the expansion.
+For radial expansions, we found that the number of domains approaches a finite limit, which is, up to an additive constant, proportional to the square root of the initial radius of the colony~$R_{0}$.